canonical/microk8s/README.md

 - **dashboard**: Deploy kubernetes dashboard as well as grafana and influxdb.
 To access grafana point your browser to the url reported by `microk8s.kubectl cluster-info`.
 - **storage**: Create a default storage class.
 This storage class makes use of the hostpath-provisioner pointing to a directory on the host.
 Persistent volumes are created under `${SNAP_COMMON}/default-storage`.
 Upon disabling this addon you will be asked if you want to delete the persistent volumes created.
 - **ingress**: Create an ingress controller.
-- **gpu**: Deploy the NVIDIA docker as well as the daemonset plugin that would allow you to access your GPU from within kubernetes.
-This addon requires you to have a) NVIDIA drivers installed and loaded on your host and b) kube DNS enabled.
+- **gpu**: Expose GPU(s) to microk8s by enabling the nvidia-docker runtime and nvidia-device-plugin-daemonset.
+Requires NVIDIA drivers to already be installed on the host system.

 ### Stopping and Restarting microk8s